BRACES

 Getting Your Braces Off?

 Braces can help realign your teeth and make for a nice smile, but even so many people want to get them off as soon as possible.
-There are several things you can do to help keep your mouth clean and help let your braces do the work they need to.
+There are several things you can do to help keep your mouth clean and help let your braces do the work they need to so you can get braces off faster.

-Don’t eat hard, sticky or sugary foods, or drink fizzy beverages: Avoid foods such as popcorn, nuts, chips, bubblegum, toffee, caramels and cookies.
+• Don’t eat hard, sticky or sugary foods, or drink fizzy beverages: Avoid foods such as popcorn, nuts, chips, bubblegum, toffee, caramels and cookies.
 And don't chew on ice cubes or drink soda pop.
-All of these things can damage braces and/or cause tooth decay.
+All of these things can damage braces and/or cause tooth decay and gum inflammation.

 How long will it take to get my braces taken off?